 If a variance application is denied by the Grady County Board of Commissioners, the Board of Commissioners shall send the applicant by mail, with receipt confirmation by the post office, a written decision on the final action including the appellate procedure within ten days of the decision being made.
 The applicant whose applicant whose application was denied may appeal said final decision to the Superior Court of Grady County, Georgia.
 Such appeal shall be filed with the Clerk of said court by filing a notice of appeal in writing setting forth plainly, fully and distinctly herein the reason(s) such decision is contrary to law.
 Such notice of appeal shall be filed within thirty days after the decision of the Board of Commissioners is rendered.
-A copy of the notice of appeal shall be served on the Grady County Clerk and filed in the Grady County Superior Court and within thirty days from the time of such notice, the Grady County Clerk shall file with said Clerk of Superior Court, a duly certified copy of the minutes of the proceedings of the Board of Commissioners Public Hearing and the decision rendered by the Board of Commissioners.
+A copy of the notice of appeal shall be served on the Grady County Clerk and filed in the Grady County Superior Court and within thirty days from the time of such notice, the Grady County Clerk shall file with said Clerk of Superior Court, a duly certified copy of the minutes of the proceedings of the Board of Commissioners.